IShengFang/Best-of-Both-Sides_iToF-RGB-Integration/README.md

 ### Configuration
 You can find the configuration yaml files in the `configs` directory.
-This yaml file contains the hyperparameters for training.
+These yaml files contain the hyperparameters for training.
 For pseudo camera calibration, you can use the configuration files starting with `pseudo`.
 For device camera calibration, you can use the configuration files starting with `device`.